aws-deadline/deadline-cloud-for-nuke/test/squish/SQUISH_README.md

 The test compares RGB values across the frames and calculates an average difference.
 A difference exceeding the tolerance (default: 0.1) will cause the test to fail.

 In the case changes are made to the Nuke script, such as adding color correction nodes, applying visual effects, or modifying render settings, the output images will likely differ from the reference images.
 When these changes are intentional, you should update the reference images to reflect the new expected output.

+## Adding Tests
+New tests should be added to ```test/squish/suite_nuke_submitter/```.
+The test suite provides helper functions for common operations.
+Place test assets in nuke-assets/ and use Git LFS for large media files.

+## A Final Word on Testing
+The Deadline Cloud for Nuke test suite combines Squish UI automation with AWS infrastructure testing.
+Before submitting changes:

+- Run the full test suite locally
+- Ensure proper resource cleanup
+- Update documentation if adding new tests

+For API details, consult the Squish and Deadline Cloud documentation.